The Marshall Valvestate amp line was a revolutionary new concept in electric guitar amplifiers at one time.

 Enter the Valvestate.

-This Marshall product line became the first hybrid amplifiers -- amps that combined the warm, clear sound of tube amplification with modern, reliable solid-state electronics.
+This Marshall product line became -- amps that combined the warm, clear sound of tube amplification with modern, reliable solid-state electronics.

 It’s a natural combination, really, and a setup that’s still available as an alternative to retro tubes and ultra-modern electonic amps.